staceyj118/Charity_Funding_Predictor/README.md

 * **ASK_AMT**—Funding amount requested
 * **IS_SUCCESSFUL**—Was the money used effectively

-## Instructions

 ### Step 1: Preprocess the data

 Using Pandas and the Scikit-Learn’s `StandardScaler()`, the dataset was preprocessed in order to compile, train, and evaluate the neural network model later in Step 2

-Using the information provided in the starter code, the following instructions were used to complete the preprocessing steps.
+Using the information provided in the starter code, the following steps were used to complete the preprocessing.

 1. Read in the charity_data.csv to a Pandas DataFrame, and be sure to identify the following in the dataset:
   * What variable(s) are considered the target(s) for the model?